Fall equinox 2019: Not as 'equal' as you may think

 -- At 60 degrees latitude: About 12 hours and 16 minutes (Helsinki, Finland)

 For the truly equal day/night split, you have to wait some days after the official equinox.
 That's called the equilux.
-I